 When you want to create an application that requires deep learning technologies, one option is to make your own neural network from the ground up and train it on available or curated examples.
 For example, you can use sites like ImageNet, a public dataset that contains more than 14 million labeled images.

 There is a problem, however.
-First, you have to find the right architecture for the task, the number of and sequence of convolution, pooling, and dense layers should be taken into account.
+First, you have to find the right architecture for the task, the number of sequences of convolution, pooling, and dense layers should be taken into account.
 You have to also decide the number of filters and parameters for each layer, the learning rate, optimizer, loss function, and other hyperparameters.

 Many of these choices require tons of trial-and-error training, which is time and money-consuming unless you have access to some powerful graphics processors or specialized hardware built for these workloads such as Google’s TPU.